 Check the Condition of Your Lawn Mower Blades

-Like mentioned earlier, the tops of your grass can become brown a couple days after you mow.
+As mentioned earlier, the tops of your grass can become brown a couple of days after you mow.
 The reason this happens is worn mower blades will beat the grass instead of precisely cutting it.

-The ends of the grass are beat up and will slowly turn brown.
+The ends of the grass are beaten up and will slowly turn brown.
 Dull blades must be sharped or replaced.
-I go into more detail on sharpening, replacing and balancing blades in “Inspecting Your Lawn Mower Blades Saves You Time & Money“.
+I go into more detail on sharpening, replacing, and balancing blades in “Inspecting Your Lawn Mower Blades Saves You Time & Money“.

 Bent mower blades can also affect the cut of your lawn.
 Sometimes a bent blade is very noticeable and other times it is hard to tell.
 You can easily check for a bent blade by parking your mower on a flat surface.

 You will need to measure one end of the mower blade from the ground to the blade tip.
 Then rotate the blade and measure the opposite end of the blade from the ground to the blade tip.
-If there is over and 1/8″ variance, replace with a new blade.
+If there is over a 1/8″ variance, replace it with a new blade.